vdaas/vald/docs/overview/component/agent.md

 The main functions are:

 - Backup
-  - When `Agent Core` completes creating the index metadata files, `Sidecar` hooks to store these to the external storage.
+  - When `Agent Core` completes creating the index metadata files, `Sidecar` hooks to store them to the external storage.

 <img src="../../../assets/docs/overview/component/agent/sidecar_backup.png" />

 - Restore
-  - When the Vald Agent Pod reboots, the index structure is restored using external backup files.
+  - When the Vald Agent Pod restarts, the index structure is restored from the external backup files.

 <img src="../../../assets/docs/overview/component/agent/sidecar_restore.png" />